U.S. Navy Commission Paths

 Armed Forces Health Professions Scholarship Program

 This is an extremely competitive program for applicants desiring to become a physician, dentist, or optometrist.
-Applicants can apply for 2-, 3- or 4-year scholarships.
+Applicants can apply for two-, three- or four-year scholarships.

 Persons accepted into this program receive a commission in the Naval Reserves on inactive duty until they graduate, when they are advanced to lieutenant and enter active service.
 Graduates incur a year for year obligation (following residency obligation) based upon the scholarship received.